Skip to content

 The other important thing to remember is that once you have fixed a perceived problem, you should go back and check to see if they’ve solved the issue.
 For example, moving a ‘buy it now’ button up a page makes no difference if it’s still impossible to see or is too small or the link is broken.

-You also need to consider your user journey.
-There’s a company who regularly advertises on Facebook who frustrates me every time I see and click on one of their adverts.
+There’s a company that regularly advertises on Facebook that frustrates me every time I see and click on one of their adverts.
 There’s a very simple reason.
 They post a picture of something that interests me, so I click, but the link takes me to their homepage instead of the actual product.
 This means that I either have to begin a search or that I just close the page, bouncing myself out of their shop and saving my credit card.
-If they just linked to the product instead I would undoubtedly have a much fuller wardrobe, a larger credit card bill and they would have a healthier balance sheet.
+If they just linked to the product instead, I would undoubtedly have a much fuller wardrobe and a larger credit card bill, and they would have a healthier balance sheet.

 If you’re worried about your customers’ online experiences or your Google stats are showing lots of bounces, feel free to have a chat with the experts at Not Another Marketing Agency.